betaflag/django_dx/README.md

 add.delay(1, 2)
 ```

-You need to start a worker to process the tasks
+You need to start a worker to process the tasks.
+Note that the workers don't support autoreloading unfortunately.

 ```py
 celery -A proj worker -l INFO